jsandtoast/gettyimages-api_bdd/README.md

-# Connect SDK BDD Scenarios
+# Getty Images API SDK BDD Scenarios

 These scenarios define the types of system interactions or behaviors that the sdk should provide